 Honors courses are highly interactive, discussion-based, and hands-on courses and are designed to enhance student critical-thinking and problem-solving skills.
 Honors students have direct interaction with faculty and may be invited to present portions of the course material to classmates.
 Honors courses might include a field trip or other hands-on learning experiences.

-Honors seminars (HONR XXXX) are unique courses offered only to students in the Farquhar Honors College.
-Core courses offered as "Honors sections" (e.g., CHEM 1500H or BIOL 1500H) address the same learning outcomes as non-Honors sections, incorporate unique instructional methods such as problem-based instruction, have smaller enrollment, and are limited to Honors students.
+Honors seminars (HONR prefix) are unique courses offered only to students in the Farquhar Honors College.
+Core courses offered as "Honors sections" (e.g., CHEM 1300H or BIOL 1510H) address the same learning outcomes as non-Honors sections, incorporate unique instructional methods such as problem-based instruction, have smaller enrollment, and are limited to Honors students.

 Honors courses may be used to satisfy degree requirements for the major, general education requirements, and general electives.